 For example: if you are issued your first DWI, but your blood alcohol content is .21 (an aggravating factor), the appropriate charge would be a third degree gross misdemeanor DWI.

-The higher the degree of your DWI charge, the greater the consequences that accompany the offense.
+The higher the degree of your Minnesota DWI charge, the greater the consequences that accompany the offense.
 DWI charges, no matter what the degree, are very serious.
 Don’t expect to get off lightly.
-Have a Minnesota DWI defense attorney look at your case and help you construct a strategy for success.
+Have a Minnetonka DWI attorney look at your case and help you construct a strategy for success.